meltyness/ratchet/README.md

   - [ ] ... or maybe setup like a dynaMIPS thing some way how

 ### Done

+  - [x] Support for shadowed passwords instead of,... that.
 - [x] Multi-threaded implementation
   - [x] the ASCII protocol couples too tightly, yikes!
 - [x] ASCII Authentication